codingchili/webcomponents-bingo/README.md

-# idainfront-bingo
+# webcomponents-bingo

-The idainfront bingo is a SPA which only uses web standards such as web components and local storage.
+The bingo app is a SPA which only uses web standards such as web components and local storage.
 It's 2019 and there's no need for frameworks, wow.

 ![screenshot](screenshot.png)

+##### How to play

+1. deploy the bingo app
+2. notify employees
+3. wait for bingo to commence.
+4. end of period, collect results.
+    4a) either online submission or printed cards.

 # Deploy